-If a course is closed, a student may add her name to the waitlist during the early registration period.
+If a course is closed, a student may add their name to the waitlist during the November and April registration periods.
 Waitlists are used by instructors to fill open spaces at the start of the semester; students are not automatically registered as spaces become available.
 Students may not add their names to the waitlist during the add/drop period.

 During the add/drop period at the start of the semester, instructors will admit students according to their selected criteria.
 Waitlisted students and those planning to enroll in a limited course must attend the first class meeting; otherwise they will not be guaranteed a place in the course.
 Students on the waitlist or those who want to add a limited course, must obtain the instructor's permission and submit an approved "Waiver of Restrictions" form to the registrar's office by the end of add/drop.

 Instructors of limited courses may view their waitlists online via BannerWeb.
 Waitlists are not final until entering students have completed registration just before the semester begins.
 Students are not permitted to add their names to waitlists once classes begin.
 Waitlists are for the information of the instructor.
 The instructor determines how they will accept students from the waitlist for admission to the course.
 The instructor will determine what criteria are appropriate for selecting students for the course.
 Instructors of limited courses who wish to deny enrollment or to drop students for failure to attend should contact the registrar's office.

 The waiver of restrictions form is used during Add/Drop for the following reasons: